alikthename/sotnikdv.github.io/_posts/2015-05-03-linkedin-under-attack.markdown

 ## Impact

 **Full access and control on victim's account, if invitation accepted from mail.**
-**Change is permanent and victim can't return access except contact to LinkedIn support**
+**Hacker can change password and mails, so victim will not be able to return access except contact to LinkedIn support**

 ### What to do